Difference Between Rj48 and Rj50

 4. Rj48 is mainly used with Shielded Twisted Pair cables (STP), whereas the Rj50 mainly accepts stranded or solid wires.

-5. It has main applications in T1 data connections, Local Area Networking (LAN), etc. and the Rj50 have its main usage in bar code system and test equipment, etc.
+5. It has main applications in T1 data connections, Local Area Networking (LAN), etc., and the Rj50’s primary usage is in bar code systems and test equipment.

 6. Rj50 is costlier than Rj48.

-7. Rj48 is more popular and has a high amount of application as compared to Rj50.
+7. Rj48 is more popular and has a higher amount of applications than Rj50.

 References